MISADVENTURES IN PARADISE

 We expected and duly recieved a good read.
 Cotterell provides no fully sympathetic characters, instead reaching directly into the seven deadly sins to give each grand flaws—foremost among them Brett, who is gluttonous and slothful.
 Envy drives his wife Belle Annie to seek escape from the island, while lust drives the murder plot.
 Cotterell may be making a statement about how only certain types of weak or ridiculous foreigners can thrive in a place like Tahiti.
 If so, that strikes us as a facile assessment.

 Northerners who emigrate to tropical islands are often different by constitution.
 We’ve personally seen it over and over.
 Our girlfriends would say we are it.
-Everyone wants to hear the surf when they go to sleep, but unless you’re rich, sacrifices are needed to get there.
+Everyone wants to hear the surf when they go to sleep, but unless they’re rich, sacrifices are needed to get there.
 Usually what’s sacrificed are stable jobs and a future that can be confidently mapped.
 Only a subset of people are willing to live with such uncertainty.
 That’s what novels like Tiara Tahiti capture at their best—for expats on the islands, amongst many of whom precarity is already routine, any crazy thing can happen at any time.
 Cotterell gets that part correct, entertainingly so, even if he may have a low opinion of those who flee the North.

 Femme Fatale Image